 ollama cp llama3.2 my-custom-llama

-stop — Unload a running model from memory without deleting it.
+stop unloads a running model from memory without deleting it.
+The model stays on disk, ready to load again the moment we need it.

 ollama stop llama3.2

-rm — Permanently delete a downloaded model to free disk space.
+rm permanently deletes a downloaded model to free disk space.

 ollama rm llama3.2